Why Chinese players are so good at table tennis? Are there any secrets to that?

 Watch the full video here:

-They have 100 tips (compiled by the coaching staffs) to boost the performance of the players, and to deal with the most important opponent.
+They have 100 tips (compiled by the coaching staff) to boost the performance of the players, and to deal with the most important opponent.

-Blue partner are the top provincial players, who is used to train for a specific objectif.
+Blue partners are the top provincial players, who are used to train for a specific objective.

-They are used to train with the top players (Ma Long, Zhang Jike, Xu Xin, Fan Zhendong, etc), and help the top players dealing with a specific styles.
+They are used to train with the top players (Ma Long, Zhang Jike, Xu Xin, Fan Zhendong, etc), and help the top players dealing with a specific style.

-- Ryu Seung-min is one of the most dangerous opponent of China Team during his peak.
-So Wang Jian Jun is asked to imite the playing style of RSM.
+- Ryu Seung-min is one of the most dangerous opponents of the China Team during his peak.
+So Wang Jian Jun is asked to imitate the playing style of RSM.

 - Zhao Zihao is asked to follow Xu Xin.
 As a tradition, there should be always 1 penholder in China Team.

-A good example of “Blue Partner” in China Team.
+A good example of “Blue Partner” in the China Team.

-Wang Jian Jun is a very talented table tennis player from China.
-But his not good enough in the team A.
+Wang Jian Jun (王建军) is a very talented table tennis player from China.
+But he’s not good enough in team A.

 He once was a member of the Chinese B team.
 At that time he was using a J-pen blade.
 Has beaten Ma Lin, Wang Liqin, Chen Qi.
 He is asked to use J-pen to “clone” Ryu Seung Min style.
 Later in his career his switch to c-pen and play in Europe.
 Wang Jian Jun has played for Charleroi in Belgium and then for Pontoise in France.